F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_virtual_server.html.markdown

 * `vlans_enabled` - (Optional Bool) Enables the virtual server on the VLANs specified by the VLANs option.

 * `vlans_disabled` - (Optional Bool) Disables the virtual server on the VLANs specified by the VLANs option.

+* `persistence_profiles` - (Optional) List of persistence profile to use for this Virtual Server.

+* `fallback_persistence_profile` - (Optional) Fallback persistenct profile to use if the system cannot use the specified default persistence profile.